The first criteria of good bread is the simplest…it must be digestible . And its on this stumbling block that most

 bread falls.
 For a variety of reasons, most regular bread does not pass this

+test.
 I've been listening to complaints about bread for years professionally.

 They are legendary.
 I've heard factory white bread commonly called “white death”

 apart from “white tiles”…and that people get bloat and other digestive symptoms

 from bread is common.